cboswel1/code-quiz/psuedocode.md

 # Psuedo

+Display Questions

-Create an array of questions and possible answers
+Create an array of questions and possible answers and correct answer

-I need a start button that:
-    - will dissapear when pressed
-    - When the user clicks it, it will prompt a new function with a series of questions

-This new function will be:
-    - A Question
-    - 4 possible answers
-    - pulling questions from an array
+assigns elements as needed

+create a function that renders questions and choices to screen

+create function that allows user choose correct answer

+    - alerts on page if answer is correct or incorrect
+    - gives score if answer is correct

+Once 4 questions have been asked, display page with score and input form to record score

+final page will display high scores